martindisch/ws-shootout/README.md

 of bencher instances with a single command such as:
 `docker compose up --build --scale sse-bencher=16`

+## Unscientific results

+### Over local network

+Using a laptop from 2014 as server and one beefy desktop as client.

+- 17'000 concurrent connections using plain TCP
+- 17'000 concurrent connections using SSE (warp)
+- 17'000 concurrent connections using SSE (rocket)
+- 15'000 concurrent connections using WS (ws)
+- 2300 concurrent connections using WS (tungstenite)

+### On device

+Running one server and several clients (10'000 connections each) tied together with docker compose yields much better results of course, since no packet has to hit a physical interface.
+The main problem seems to be that Docker's internal name resolution starts to fail, which was the abort point for these experiments.

+- 260'000 concurrent connections using plain TCP
+- 200'000 concurrent connections using SSE (warp) before memory usage becomes prohibitive
+- 260'000 concurrent connections using WS (tungstenite)

 ## License

 Licensed under either of